tionis/Web_Data_Engineering_Project/docs/dev/implementation.md

 # Implementation Specifics
-The base project structure consists of a few controllers, a few models, and service classes.
+The base project structure consists of a few packages The application package implements the projects custom exceptions, the data initialization package and the service package.
-The controllers handle all incoming requests and apply business logic on top of it.
-The models define how data may flow between parts of the application.
-The service section handles backend responsibilities like the database.
+The persistence package implements the entities package and the data repositories for database interaction.
+The web package implements the top layer of the application.
+Here the Dtos for the api and view are implemented, while web requests are handled by the relevant controllers.